 Botswana is in the southern region of the African continent and about the same size as France.
 It is bordered by Zambia, Zimbabwe, South Africa, and Namibia.
 Being the third least densely populated country in Africa, Botswana is a haven for nature and safari enthusiast.
 In this article, we will share with you 11 Reasons why you should visit Botswana.

 Every year at the onset of the rains in November, more than 25,000 zebras begin their annual migration through the Makgadikgadi Pan.
-Regarded as the second largest animal migration in Africa, the mass movement of these animals are one of Botswana and Africa’s greatest sights.
+Regarded as the second largest animal migration in Africa, the mass movement of these animals are one of Botswana and Africa’s many greatest sights.

 The Makgadikgadi pans is never a boring place to be.
 There are a ton of activities which visitors can do.
 Some of which includes, bush walks, bird watching, safari rides, a tour of the Gweta and game drives.

-Botswana has very fascinating tribal groups found along the rural areas of the country.
+Botswana has very fascinating tribal groups found alongside the rural areas of the country.
 One of the most sought-after tribal group is the San Bushmen found near the Okavango Delta.
 The San Bushmen speak the Khoisan language which is saturated with unique click sounds.
 Most dialects have up to 48 different click consonant sounds.

 Camps in the Kalahari Desert and Makgadikgadi offer visitors the chance to meet these local bushmen and learn how they survive in such harsh conditions, using their vast and ancient knowledge of plants, animal behavior, and survival skills.

-Also, the Chobe Nation park is home to the largest concentration of elephants in Africa with an estimated number of 70,000 elephants in the park; they are the biggest species of elephants in the world and you will often find them swimming in the Chobe river.
+Also, the Chobe Nation park is home to the largest concentration of elephants in Africa with an estimated number of 70,000 elephants in the park; they are the biggest species of elephants in the world and you will often find them swimming in the Chobe River.

-The eminent feature of the Chobe National Park is the Chobe river.
+The eminent feature of the Chobe National Park is the Chobe River.
 Tourists have the chance to glide through the river, and there is no better way to see this amazing wetland, just watch out for the hippos.

 Since the 1980s, Botswana has been the world’s largest producer of gem diamonds.
-5 diamond mines have been opened since Botswana gained independence and the world’s richest diamond mine is the Jwaneng mines.
+5 diamond mines have been opened since Botswana gained independence and the world’s richest of these diamond mine is the Jwaneng mines.
 Producing approximately 11 million carats of diamond, tourists are given the opportunity to tour around the mine to have a feel of how these beautiful gems are produced.

 Also, Botswana’s tourism policy is low impact and high quality, so when you’re there you won’t find yourself amongst 1000 of other tourists and can enjoy a feeling of exclusivity.

 Botswana is a safe place for tourists.
 Botswana is the most stable country in Southern Africa, especially in currency and politics.
-Beyond that, Botswana is Africa’s least corrupt country and Africa’s longest surviving Democracy.
+Beyond that, Botswana is Africa’s least corrupt country and Africa’s longest surviving democracy.

 One-third of Botswana’s land is protected.
-Around 37% of the country’s surface is dedicated to National parks, game reserves, and wildlife management areas, which is one of the highest rates in the world.
+Around 37% of the country’s surface is dedicated to national parks, game reserves, and wildlife management areas, which is one of the highest rates in the world.

 Botswana can boast of a total of 600 different species of birds making Botswana the perfect destination for birdwatching.
-During the rain, thousands of birds migrate to the rivers and lakes surrounding the Makgadikgadi adding a wonderful view to the Makgadikgadi.
+During the rain, thousands of birds migrate to the rivers and lakes surrounding the Makgadikgadi adding a wonderful view to the region.
 Nothing beats birdwatching in the open lands as compared to birdwatching in the rainforest where thick forest vegetation blocks the beautiful sighting.

 Many of Botswana lodges are on or near water and offer cruises on mokoro rides.
-Getting on water is one of Botswana classic experience that you just must do, but it’s not limited to just that.
+Getting on the water is one of Botswana classic experience that you just must do, but it’s not limited to just that.
 Game drives and bush walks are also offered, meaning you will have a wonderful life-long experience.